dpsutton/resize-window/readme.md

 a minor mode, just needs to have a nice keybinding.
 But the things that are calling my name for it being a minor mode are easily customized variables, etc
-- invert capital/non-capital behavior.
+- allow customization to invert capital/non-capital behavior.
 Right now, lower case selections move the window size by 1 and upper-case moves by 5.
 These should both be easy to customize and easy to *flip*.
 Ie, make the lowercase `n` make it bigger by 5 and the upper-case `N` increase by 1.

 ## Shout out ##
 This is my first attempt at really doing anything in elisp and to get